rudra-rahul71/backend/README.md

 # → {"status":"ok","service":"TradeEngage Backend"}
 ```

-The backend will be available at `http://localhost:8000` and the WebSocket at `ws://localhost:8000/ws/audio`.
+The backend is fully transparent in its console output inside Docker.
+The API is hosted at `http://localhost:8000` and the WebSocket at `ws://localhost:8000/ws/audio`.

 ### Local Development (without Docker)